AntonAcorn/AntonAcorn/README.md

 👋 Hi, my name is Anton

-Here I have several repositories, where I share my experience in frontend and backend using Js and Java.
+Here I have several repositories, where I share my experience in backend and frontend.
 Try to use my pet projects: